jsommers/cbook/tutorial.rst

  * ``-g`` tells the compiler to include debugging symbols in the compiled program.
 This is a good thing to do because it will enable you to use a symbolic debugger like :command:`gdb`, if necessary.

  * ``-Wall`` tells the compiler to turn on all warnings.
 If :command:`clang` detects something odd or suspicious about your code, it will say so.
 Turning on this flag is a ridiculously good idea.
+If you enjoy the feeling of someone yelling at you, you can even turn on the ``-pedantic`` flag.

  * ``-std=c99`` tells the compiler to turn on "C99" features, or language features that were introduced in a 1999 revision of the C programming language standard.
-We will use various C99 constructs in this book, so you should always turn on this flag.
+We will use various C99 constructs in this book, so you should always turn on this flag [#f3]_.

  * ``-o <executablename>`` tells the compiler how to name the file that is produced as an executable program.
 You should replace ``<executablename>`` with something more meaningful (as shown in the example below).